Pages

 Our blog posting will be sporadic during our 2-week RI road trip.
 We’re staying in an extended stay with a very slow internet connection.
 It even has trouble sending out regular emails.

-The new granddaughter #1 and older grandson #1 are both doing well and so are their parents.
-Already, at just 1 week old today, Elizabeth has taken her first Wal-Mart shopping trip.
+The new granddaughter and older grandson are both doing well and so are their parents.
+Already, at just 1 week old today, granddaughter took her first Wal-Mart shopping trip.

-E needed some clothes because she was running out of outfits to wear.
-Despite getting gifts of 0-3 month clothing, most outfits really are too big.
+Being a girl, she went clothes shopping.
+She needed new outfits because despite getting gifts of 0-3 month clothing, most outfits are too big.
 At 6 lbs, she is a petite little girl – even preemie clothes are too large, but at least smaller.

 Already she is a John Deere girl.
 Despite what you might be thinking, grandpa Grenville did not get these pink booties.

-booties JDeereThese were courtesy of our VA eastern shore friend, Possum.
+booties JDeereThese were courtesy of a VA eastern shore friend.

-Yes, all the garden to go travelling veggies from the F&P garden were delivered to family members. from NJ to RI.
+All the garden to go veggies from the F&P garden were delivered to family members.

 Saturday, July 23, 2011